rabbitboots/kevn/README.md

 ## I Need Some Examples

 See the [kevn_test](https://github.com/rabbitboots/kevn_test) repo for testing. *(It will eventually have some LÖVE-specific demos once I get around to writing them.)*

-## INI Format(s)

-INI files are similar to a Lua hash table with one level of nesting.
-They're comprised of key-value pairs (`foo=bar`) that belong to groups (`[config]`).
-The groups and keys are unordered.
-All groups have unique names, and all keys have unique names within their group.

-That's the gist.
-There is no official INI specification that I'm aware of, and you can find [any number of implementations with differing features](https://en.wikipedia.org/wiki/INI_file).
-KEVN is case-sensitive and strict about whitespace.

 ## Parsing Details